 - Your facial extremities become swollen i.e. you mouth, face, lips, tongue or throat.

 Medicines under the family of Beta Blockers, work by changing how your body responds to the impulses our nerves make particularly in your heart.
-By changing the nerve impulse reaction, your heart rate will be lower which your heart will find it easier to pump blood around your body.
+By changing the nerve impulse reaction, your heart rate will be lower which means your heart will find it easier to pump blood around your body.

 If you have just started taking Bisoprolol, or have been given an increase in your dosage, you should not drink alcohol until you are sure of how it affects you.
 By drinking alcohol, you risk the chance of increasing the medicines blood pressure lowering effect which can cause you to feel nauseous, dizzy or light headed.
 If you already feel dizzy when taking Bisoprolol without drinking, you are best off not consuming alcohol whilst taking the medicine.